SoftWriters/RestaurantReviews/README.md

 Submitter Notes
 --------------
 For your convenience, I've included a folder called "Setup" which contains a SQL script for initializing a new DB for the application, and another to setup up a few simple test users.
+API documentation available at /Help endpoint.

 The Problem
 --------------